slrosky/mancala-game-project/README.md

 ## Next Steps:
 In a perfect world, with no project deadlines, all of the following elements would be included in initial deployment.
 As of now, they will be added at a later time to both optimize the player experience and entice would-be mancala players to pick up a game.
-- Add additional rule logic (there are a couple more involved rules about continuing plays that lead to more fun and user strategy)
+- :thinking: Add additional rule logic (there are a couple more involved rules about continuing plays that lead to more fun and user strategy)
-- Add music upon load
+- :musical_note: Add music upon interaction
-- Add initial message (preferably in a pop up) that shares a welcome message
+- :speech_balloon: Add initial message (preferably in a pop up) that shares a welcome message
-- Apply responsive design (media queries)
+- :iphone: Apply responsive design (media queries)
-- Add AI for user to play against a computer opponenet
+- :computer: Add AI for user to play against a computer opponenet
-- Add different themed boards
+- :fire: Add different themed boards